Quickstart: Launch Interactive Build Workloads¶

 - The command provided is

---command sleep --args infinity.
+sleep infinity.
 You must provide a command or the container will start and then exit immediately.
+Alternatively, replace these flags with

 Follow up on the job's status by running: